 Amsterdam is a renowned ‘living lab’ for innovation, so it’s no surprise Amsterdam-based firms are the driving force behind global smart mobility trends.
 We’ve rounded up the biggest homegrown and international names you’ll see e-zipping around the Amsterdam Area:

 Who better than an Amsterdam startup-gone-global to create the smartest and most desirable electric bike?
-Dutch brothers Ties and Taco Carlier set out to redesign the typical commuter bike to address the specific requirements and challenges of urban cycling, including anti-theft and tracking tech, hole-proof tires and integrated lights and locks.
+Dutch brothers Ties and Taco Carlier set out to redesign the typical commuter bike to address the specific requirements and challenges of urban cycling.
+The VanMoof includes features like anti-theft and tracking tech, hole-proof tires and integrated lights and locks.

 Amsterdam-founded ViaVan is on a mission to redefine what public transport can be, helping it change from a system of rigid routes to a dynamic and flexible on-demand network.
 After passengers select their pickup and drop off locations in the ViaVan app, a powerful algorithm assigns a vehicle in real-time based on the most efficient route that also utilises the car for sharing.
 It’s also a fully electric alternative to ride-hailing and sharing service Uber.

 You don’t need to have been in Amsterdam long to have spotted a racing green Felyx weaving through the city.
 These nimble e-scooters offer riders a quick and flexible way of getting around at their fingertips.
 The app lets you locate, reserve and activate the nearest ride.
 The Amsterdam startup is now operating on the streets of Germany and Belgium.

 Buurauto: this neighbourhood electric car share initiative is steadily picking up customers and locations.
 In 2018 its Nissan car transferred electricity back to the grid in a groundbreaking trial in Amsterdam.